mfisli/solar-system/README.md

 # Solar System
-The purpose of this project is to model the solar system in a 3D enviroment with the sun and planets.
+The purpose of this project is to model the solar system in a 3D environment with the sun and planets.
+The main motivation is to provide a better representation of the size and relative distances between plants and the sun.
+Often we see images of our solar system with all the planets having a roughly similar size and fairly close to one another.
+While this is easy to comprehend, it is not a good model for how vast and big things really are.
+This project enables the user to render the system in their browser and dynamic change of size and distances so that they can get a better feel for why Earth is often called a "pale blue dot".

+For more information about this project and the developer, please see: https://maksfisli.com

 ## Local Setup
 - git clone